mcpython4-coding/core/doc/tasks.md

 Block Item Generator:
 - improve, cleanup, prepare for removal & export to in-inventory rendering [in progress]
+- add flag to each release for enabling cache invalidation when upgrading

 Data driver:
 - item, block, implementation for the other recipes